Birmingham Mail

-The Birmingham Mail (branded the Black Country Mail in the Black Country and Birmingham Live online) is a tabloid newspaper based in Birmingham, England, but distributed around Birmingham, the Black Country, and Solihull and parts of Warwickshire, Worcestershire and Staffordshire.
+The Birmingham Mail (branded the Black Country Mail in the Black Country and Birmingham Live online) is a tabloid newspaper based in Birmingham, England, and distributed around Birmingham, the Black Country, and Solihull and parts of Warwickshire, Worcestershire and Staffordshire.

 Background

-The newspaper was founded as the Birmingham Daily Mail in 1870, in April 1963 it became known as the Birmingham Evening Mail and Despatch after merging with the Birmingham Evening Despatch and was titled the Birmingham Evening Mail from 1967 until October 2005.
+The newspaper was founded as the Birmingham Daily Mail in 1870.
+In April 1963 it became the Birmingham Evening Mail and Despatch after merging with the Birmingham Evening Despatch.
+It was titled the Birmingham Evening Mail from 1967 until October 2005.
 The Mail is published Monday to Saturday; the Sunday Mercury is a sister paper published on a Sunday.

 The newspaper is owned by Reach plc, who also own the Daily Mirror and the Birmingham Post, the weekly business tabloid sold in the Birmingham area.

 BirminghamLive

 In 2018, the Birmingham Mail rebranded its online presence, including its website and app, as Birmingham Live.

 In 2023, BirminghamLive won in the communities and campaigning categories of the Regional Press Awards.

-In 2024, BirminghamLive became the largest regional publisher in the UK with 11 million monthly visitors.
+In 2024, BirminghamLive became the largest regional publisher in the UK, with 11 million monthly visitors.